lamroger/waffie/README.md

 of the time.
 In a month, they learn new things and start becoming wrong 5% of the time.
 Now the planet of Anthropic's interns are better at sentiment analysis.

 Concepts like loss calculation and model drift already exist in traditional machine learning settings.
-The Waffie CLI is built to help make those concepts accessible to software developers leveraging LLM APIs to make the best out-of-this-world solutions possible.
+The Waffie CLI is built to help make those concepts accessible to software developers leveraging LLM APIs, enabling them to create the best out-of-this-world solutions possible.

 ## How
 We leverage prompt engineering and [TypeChat](https://github.com/microsoft/TypeChat/) to